Defining research with human subjects is not always easy.

-If you plan to hire individuals or firms to help you conduct the research, please call.
+If you plan to hire individuals or firms to help you conduct the research, please contact us.

 Why?
-We don’t want you to spend time preparing material the IRB doesn’t need, omit information that should be included in the protocol, or delay your research waiting for agreements with other institutions or individuals to be put in place.
+We don’t want you to spend time preparing material the IRB doesn’t need, omit information that should be included in the protocol, or delay your research due to agreements or contracts with other institutions or individuals that must be put in place.